 Charleston, West Virginia

 Sited on the south bank of the Kanawha River, opposite downtown, the neoclassical station was built for the Chesapeake & Ohio Railway in 1905.
 It houses commercial uses in addition to Amtrak.
+Parking is available in a variety of facilities, offering easy access to the station.

 Harpers Ferry, West Virginia